-This methodology applies to project activities that involve capture, utilisation or destruction of methane from any operating mine, excluding mines where coal is extracted.
+The applicability conditions below is methodology apply ies to project activities that involve capture, utilisation or destruction of methane from any operating mine, excluding mines where coal is extracted.

-Mine methane can be captured from the following2:
+Mine methane can be captured from the following:2

-- Underground boreholes in the mine, where mine methane can be captured from: - Development ends including shafts, access drives, ore passes or other developments; - Existing infrastructure such as shafts, access drives, raises and winzes; - Working areas including working stopes and worked out stopes; or - Any other area opened up for the development of the mine or the extraction of ore; - Surface wells drilled into sealed off areas where the mine methane is accumulated; - Gas drainage galleries or other infrastructure using mine methane capture techniques, including capture of gas from sealed areas; - Ventilation air.
+- Underground boreholes in the mine, where mine methane can be captured from: - o Development ends including shafts, access drives, ore passes or other developments; - Existing infrastructure such as shafts, access drives, raises and winzes; - Working areas including working stopes and worked out stopes; or - O Any other area opened up for the development of the mine or the extraction of ore. - Surface wells drilled into sealed off areas where the mine methane is accumulated; - Gas drainage galleries or other infrastructure using mine methane capture techniques, including capture of gas from sealed areas; - Ventilation air.